Mariette Hartley: Early life

-Hartley was born in Weston, Connecticut on June 21, 1940, the daughter of Mary "Polly" Ickes (née Watson), a manager and saleswoman, and Paul Hembree Hartley, an account executive.
+Hartley was born in Weston, Connecticut, on June 21, 1940, the daughter of Mary "Polly" Ickes (née Watson), a manager and saleswoman, and Paul Hembree Hartley, an account executive.
 Her maternal grandfather was John B. Watson, an American psychologist who established the psychological school of behaviorism.
-She grew up in Weston, Connecticut, an affluent Fairfield County suburb within commuting distance to Manhattan.
+She grew up in Weston, an affluent Fairfield County suburb within commuting distance to Manhattan.

 She graduated from the Carnegie Institute of Technology in Pittsburgh, Pennsylvania, in 1965.

 Career

 Early appearances

 Hartley began her career as a 13-year-old in the White Barn Theatre in Norwalk, Connecticut.
 In her teens as a stage actress, she was coached and mentored by Eva Le Gallienne.
 She graduated in 1957 from Staples High School in Westport, Connecticut, where she was an active member of the school's theater group, Staples Players.
+While a student at Staples, she boldly telephoned screenwriter Rod Serling to ask him to speak in her class.
+Serling answered the call himself, chose to visit and speak in her classroom, and years later remembering their previous interaction, cast Hartley in an episode ("The Long Morrow") of The Twilight Zone.
 Hartley also worked at the American Shakespeare Festival.

 Her film career began with an uncredited cameo appearance in From Hell to Texas (1958), a Western with Dennis Hopper.
 In the early 1960s, she moved to Los Angeles and joined the UCLA Theater Group.

 Hartley's first credited film appearance was alongside Randolph Scott and Joel McCrea in the 1962 Sam Peckinpah Western Ride the High Country; the role earned her a BAFTA award nomination.
 She continued to appear in film during the 1960s, including the lead role in the adventure Drums of Africa (1963), and prominent supporting roles in Alfred Hitchcock's psychological thriller Marnie (1964) — alongside Tippi Hedren and Sean Connery — and the John Sturges drama Marooned (1969).